msupply-foundation/msupply_docs/content/docs/TSS/target_software_standards.md

 top = true
 +++

-Open mSupply's target is 100% compliance with the <a href="https://isghealth.org/">Interagency Supply Chain Group's</a> Target Software Standards for Low, Medium and High resource settings.
+The mSupply Foundation's target is 100% compliance with the <a href="https://isghealth.org/">Interagency Supply Chain Group's</a> Target Software Standards for Low, Medium and High resource settings.

 These charts indicate Open mSupply's current progress towards that target.